Arts and Garden Projects for Veterans

 Green Road Project

 The Green Road Project seeks to upgrade natural woodland environments to optimize healing for Wounded Warriors and families at Naval Support Activity, Bethesda, MD (NSA/B), home of the new Walter Reed National Military Medical Center, Bethesda (WRNMMCB).
 The proposed site is an existing natural streambed (Stony Creek) located in woodland topography running from the southwest boundary to the northeast boundary of the Medical Center campus.
-The Green Road mission is to create opportunities for behavioral health and rehabilitative healing activities, communal activities, and contemplative experiences utilizing a combination of natural and manmade elements.
+The Green Road mission is to create opportunities for behavioral health and rehabilitative healing activities like meditation or doing training as a pilates; where they use a pilates ball and other equipment, communal activities, and contemplative experiences utilizing a combination of natural and manmade elements.
 The Green Road master plan incorporates the 3/8 mile long streambed and adjacent land.
 Our project will integrate into the existing NSA/B base improvement plan, and will provide a convenient connection between two campus-lodging facilities (Fisher Houses and Sanctuary Hall) for Wounded Warriors and their families.
 Movement of Warriors and families from north to south sides of the campus will be facilitated by the plan, particularly for those with disabilities.

 Green Road development will include streambed restoration, creation of a wheelchair-accessible walking path, and a central zone of active and passive activity/garden/commemorative spaces (about 1.6 acres in size) in proximity to the stream.
 The total projected cost is approximately $4 million, with $1.5 million coming from the private sector.
 With the aid of a variety of donors and partners, we expect to complete this project by October, 2015.
 In subsequent phases, we hope to enhance the Walter Reed Bethesda campus with other gardens, including several within the hospital building itself.